Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/fru/05_pandora.md

 From there, the mechanics repeat from *Fulgent Blade*.
 At the end of the second loop, Pandora casts *Paradise Lost* for enrage instead of *Pandora's Box*.

-Sometime during this, Ryne will exclaim *"You can weather this!
+Sometime during *Paradise Lost*, Ryne will exclaim *"You can weather this!
 I know you can!"* and give you 1.5 bars worth of Limit Break, which should reach an LB3.
 When she does so, *immediately* LB3 (or it will not resolve before the enrage).

 ---